bradpsheehan/mbta/README.md

 ## General

 - For development files, please see `app/`.
 - For production files, please see `public/`.
+Do not add or edit any files in the "public" folder.
+They will automatically get overwritten when running grunt.
+Make all changes in the "app" folder.

 ## CSS / Scss